|Best for off-grid living||

 Thanks to its high solo capacity and ability to daisy-chain with additional batteries, the Bluetti AC200 Max is perfect for bringing power off the grid.

-The Jackery Explorer 1500 delivers the best blend of capacity, input/output capability, portability, and durability we’ve seen in a generator.
+The Jackery Explorer 2000 Pro delivers the best blend of capacity, input/output capability, portability, and durability we’ve seen in a generator.

 |Best for homes||